Broad Form Insurance [FAQ] – Drive Any Car – Insure Your License

 Does BroadForm Cover Repairs to My Car?

-No, comprehensive and collision coverages cannot be added to a Broad Form policy.
+No, a broad form policy will not cover repairs to your car if the accident is your fault because comprehensive and collision coverages cannot be added to a Broad Form policy.

 If you cause an accident, your insurance will cover the damage to the other vehicle as well as any injuries for which you are responsible.
 But it will not cover repairs to your vehicle because that would come under collision coverage which is not available on a BroadForm policy.